martinnicolas/stimulus-file-input-validator/README.md

 - Add `data-controller="file-input-validator"`
 - Add `data-file-input-validator-max-file-size-value` to load max file size allowed value in MB.
 - Add `data-file-input-validator-valid-extensions-value` to load an array of allowed file extensions.
-- Add and empty `<div></div>` with `data-file-input-validator-target="errorMessage"` target.
+- Add an empty `<div></div>` with `data-file-input-validator-target="errorMessage"` target.
 Error messages will be loaded inside.
 - Add a `<template></template>` with `data-file-input-validator-target="errorTemplate"` target and `ERROR_MESSAGE`.
-The template is going to be used to load into the error messages target div, this usefull to customize the design and keep the code clean.
+The template is going to be loaded into the error messages target div.
+This approach allows you to customize the design and keep the code clean.

 ```html
   <form data-controller="file-input-validator"